achtnullzwei/Doorman/docs/en/reference/esphome-component-device.md

 # TC:BUS Device Component <Badge type="tip" text="tc_bus_device" />
-This component extends the `tc_bus` component, making communication easier and allowing you to read and modify device settings directly on the bus.
+This component extends the [TC:BUS](./esphome-component) base component, making it easier to communicate with individual devices on the bus.
+It lets you identify devices, access their memory, and read or modify their settings - take a look at the [supported models and settings](#model-setting-availability).

-## TC:BUS Device
+## Configuration
 The `tc_bus_device` component offers the following configuration options:

 | Option                    | Description                                                                                                                                   | Required | Default       |